mattgwagner/mattgwagner/cv.md

 ### Operation Code - Mentor

 I mentored veterans of the US military who are transitioning into new careers in Information Technology and Software Development, providing interview preparation, career coaching, and side-project code reviews and insight.

-### Tampa Code Camp  - July 2016 - "Moving Fast Without Breaking Things in .NET"

-I provided insight into my background and experience on the .NET platform while working in organizations that can't afford to have outages and regressions while still embracing continuous integration and agile processes.

 ## Education